babinyurii/recan/README.md

 from recan.simgen import Simgen
 ```

 create an object of the Simgen class.
-To initialize the object pass your alignment in 'fasta' format as an argument:
+To initialize the object pass your alignment in fasta format as an argument:
 ```python
 sim_obj = Simgen("./data/hbv_C_Bj_Ba.fasta")
 ```
 The input data are taken from the article by Sugauchi et al.(2002).
 This paper describes recombination event observed in hepatitis B virus isolates.

-The object of the Simgen class has method 'get_info()' which shows information about the alignment.
+The object of the Simgen class has method `get_info()` which shows information about the alignment.
 ```python
 sim_obj.get_info()
 ```